 - What Is An Intermediate, Beginner And Advanced Violin?

-- 1. Cecilio Violin For Beginners - Beginner Violins Kit For Student with Hard Case, Rosin, Bows, Tuner, and Extra Strings
+- 1. Cecilio Violin For Beginners -Beginner Violins Kit For Students with Hard Case, Rosin, Bows, Tuner, and Extra Strings.

 - What to Consider when Looking for Beginner Violin Brands

 - Frequently Asked Questions

 What Is An Intermediate, Beginner And Advanced Violin?

 You probably already know what a violin is.
 If you don't, it is a musical instrument with four strings.
 The strings are plucked using a bow to create beautiful musical notes.
 But did you know that the violin is also called a fiddle?
 Interestingly enough, the violin has been present for over 500 years.
 In the string family of instruments, the violin is the smallest but also the instrument with the highest pitch.
 Additionally, it is the most complex musical instrument to master in.